Merriam Station Community Garden

 Eleanor Graham Community Garden

-The Eleanor Graham Community Garden was established in the 1990s on land leased from St. Paul Public Works and is being enhanced year by year.
+The Eleanor Graham Community Garden was established in 1981 on land leased from St. Paul Public Works and is being enhanced year by year.
 Staying true to its original vision, about half of the plots are rented by neighborhood apartment dwellers.
-Full size plots (20 ft x 15 ft) rent annually for $30 and half-plots (10 ft x 15 ft) for $20.
+Full size plots (20x15 ft) rent for $40 annually and half-plots (10x15 ft) for $20.
 Gardeners are required to volunteer two hours per month to maintain Garden common areas: flower beds, native pollinator habitat, compost bins, food shelf plots, and lawn space.
-The Garden is home to two ancient bur oak trees as well as an orchard of fruit and nut trees.
-In 2021, the Garden hopes to welcome honeybee hives.
+The Garden is also home to two ancient bur oak trees, an orchard, and honeybee hives.